labex-labs/open-source-labs/git/30-seconds-of-git/challenge-config-user/step1.md

 For this challenge, we will be using the Git repository named `https://github.com/labex-labs/git-playground`.

-1. Navigate to the cloned repository
+1. Navigate to the cloned repository.
 2. Set your user information for the repository.
 For example, if your email address is `jane.doe@example.com` and your name is `Jane Doe`.
 3. Verify that your user information has been set correctly by using the following command: `git config --list`.